 As you may have already guessed, the location I will take you to today as the darkest corner of Azeroth (that is, if you don't mind visiting dark places), is in Duskwood.
 I should say that I will not claim it to be "the" darkest place in all Azeroth, simply because I have not seen the whole world yet, but it is definitely the darkest I have been to so far.

 I guess I don't need to mention that the following exploration will be best experienced at night, alone in your room with no distractions and with lights off, headset on your ears, with ambience and music volume up.
 Also, since the places we will pass through will be mostly dark, I highly recommend bringing one or two items with light.
 For example, I had on me, a lantern (Nolkai's Lantern or Light-Imbued Lantern would be fine) and a torch (Grayson's Torch).
-If you can't find any light-source items in your bank or on the auction house, you can also use them as transmog if you have them unlocked previously.
+If you can't find any light-source items in your bank or on the auction house, you can also use them as transmog on another item if you have their appearances unlocked previously.

 Now, if you are ready for a dark and creepy exploration, let's start.

 (BEWARE!
 Where we are going is not only very dark, but it is also very narrow.
 So, proceed carefully if you have claustrophobia.)